Quakers Friars: New Friars Meeting House

 In 1828 the premises underwent a second significant enlargement with the purchase of the all parts the remaining Blackfriars Priory cloister not already owned by the meeting to serve as a school and a center of charity work.
+From 1845 much of the premises was taken up by the school, including Bakers' Hall, Cutlers' Hall, the Cloisters and the Quadrangle.
+By 1910 the Boys' school had 375 registered students.

+The setting for building saw significant changes over this period.
+Harvey's 1906 topography of Bristol described it as "once pleasant, now squalid", hemmed in by houses and factories so that few people knew of its existence.

 In 1954 the meeting decided to sell the entire Quakers Friars site - both the meeting house and the old Blackfriars cloister - and build a smaller meeting house.
 It was sold as a unitary lot to Bristol City Council and the Quakers finally ceased meeting on the site in 1956.
 The Friars Meeting (now Bristol Central Friends Meeting) continues to meet nearby every Sunday in the Central Quaker Meeting House on Champion Square opened in 1962.

 Today

 After 1956 the Building was used as a register office, before being renovated as part of the Cabot Circus development and used as a succession of restaurants.